What Is Mortgage Protection Insurance?

 • Streamlined payout process: The payout goes directly to your mortgage lender, so no one in your family has to deal with handling the payoff.

-• Other options available: Some MPI policies offer a mortgage payoff with other conditions besides death, such as payoff due to disability or job loss.
+• Other options are available: Some MPI policies offer a mortgage payoff with other conditions besides death, such as payoff due to disability or job loss.

 Cons

-• Payout skips the family: Since the mortgage payoff goes to the lender, you’ll need a separate policy for funeral costs, taxes, bills or other big expenses.
+• Payout skips the family: Since the mortgage payoff goes directly to the lender, you’ll need a separate policy for funeral costs, taxes, bills or other big expenses.

 • Decreasing coverage over time: The value of the policy declines as the balance of your mortgage declines, yet your premium amount remains the same over the life of the policy.